aiidateam/AEP/base_iterator/README.md

 ### Supplementary features

-We list here detailed description of additional fetures that we implemented.
-They are extentions to the basic idea of iterating over the input-ports of `_process_class`.
+We list here detailed description of additional features that we implemented.
+They are extensions to the basic idea of iterating over the input-ports of `_process_class`.

 #### The `_params_lookup`
 We mentioned that the attribute `_params_lookup` is used to make the workchain aware of additional parameters we want to allow.
-In the current implementation, this are its requirement.
-It should be a list of dictionaries where each dictionary should have the following keys:
+In the current implementation, it should be a list of dictionaries where each dictionary should have the following keys:
 1. group_name: str, optional
           The name of the group of parameters.
 Currently not used, but it will probably be used to show help messages.